 Are some insurance plans a better fit?

 After hearing stories from a number of our patients, we can advise you that it is worth reading the fine print.
 While we are not insurance agents, we can relay the experience of some of our patients.
-Some of the plans, which are typically the most affordable ones, have very limited referral networks and have limited routes to receive necessary care should the occasion arise.
+Some of the plans, which are typically the most affordable ones, have very limited referral networks and limited routes to receive necessary care should the occasion arise.
 The plans that fit best with our clinic allow out of network providers to make referrals and prescribe medication.

 Can I submit my visits to Medicare or Medicaid?